info201a-au2022/project-group-6-section-ag/docs/p01-proposal.md

 ## Expected Implications:
 The goal of our project is to help gamers to find a game that they are interested in and help developers to get a better understanding on which type of game is more popular and be able to focus on the games that gamers like, so we expect our result can address the things above.
 Also, there’re a lot of debates on whether a video game is good or bad for people.
-We want to find the relationship between the score world happiness with the amount of video game sales.
+We want to find the relationship between the score world happiness with the amount of video game revenues of that country.
 If our result is that the region with higher video game sales has a higher happiness score, then we can show that video games are beneficial to people, at least in the happiness area, vice versa.

 ## Limitations:
 One limitation that we have determined is that the video game sales dataset lists the sales as NA sales, EU sales, Japan sales, and others.
 We are planning to analyze the game sales data by region and find out if it has connections to the happiness level, but the game sales dataset only specifies the data for NA, EU, and Japan; the rest of the countries fall into the others category, which limits our ability to analyze the relationship between regions, other than NA, EU, and Japan, and its happiness level.